at Buxton & Leek College we remain committed to our employers and apprentices to support them them as much as possible through the covid-19 outbreak.

 You may also temporarily redeploy apprentices within your business but if the redeployment is not relevant to their apprenticeship they should be put on a break in learning, given a temporary redeployment contract and paid accordingly as they are no longer an apprentice for the duration of the redeployment.

 Break in Learning

 Usually a break in learning is apprentice lead and allows them to take an extended period of absence from work and the apprenticeship programme.
-However, the Education and Skills Funding Agency (ESFA) has relaxed these rules to allow any apprentice in one of the following situations to take a break in learning;
+However, the Education and Skills Funding Agency (ESFA) has relaxed these rules to allow apprentices in one of the following situations to be considered for a break in learning;

 - Ready to enter gateway to commence their end point assessment